vezzolter/DSA/DataStructures/String/String.md

 To prioritize simplicity and emphasize data structure itself, several design decisions were made:
 - Resembling the behavior of `std::string` to provide familiarity for users.
 - Doubling the capacity whenever reallocation occurs.
+- Limiting numerical conversions only to popular: string-to-int and string-to-double.
 - Implementing only regular and const iterators (no reverse).
 - Limiting iterator functions to regular iterators to avoid templates.
 - Omitting cases where the container (object itself) is created on the heap.